badpower45/khaled-elshamytest1/replit.md

 ## Portfolio Videos
 The portfolio section displays Vimeo videos with the following features:
 - **Automatic Thumbnails**: When a portfolio item has a `videoUrl` but no `image`, the system automatically fetches the thumbnail from Vimeo using the oEmbed API
-- **Carousel Display**: Videos are shown in a responsive carousel with featured center item
+- **Grid Display**: Videos are shown in a responsive grid layout (2 columns on mobile, 3 on tablet, 4 on desktop, 5 on large screens)
+- **Side by Side**: All videos are displayed together, making it easy to browse the entire portfolio at once
 - **Click to Play**: Clicking a video opens a lightbox modal with fullscreen iframe player
 - **Admin Editable**: All video URLs, titles, and descriptions can be edited via the admin panel